bcgov/aps-infra-platform/documentation/mvp/platform/building-apis.md

 ## Getting started

-To get started as an API providers, see our [API producer zone](https://bcgov.github.io/aps-infra-platform).
+To get started as an API provider, see our [API provider zone](../provider/provider-zone).